mpalash/aliakbarmehta/_pages/about.md

 summary: >-
   I create immersive transmedia archives exploring collective memetic history through narratives of memory, identity, violence, and conflict.

-  I am a founder-member and the current Artistic Director of [Museum of Impossible Forms](https://museumofimpossibleforms.org/); Artistic Producer at [mcult Media Residency ](https://www.m-cult.org/), Helsinki; as well as pursuing doctoral studies at the Contemporary Art Department at [Aalto University](https://www.aalto.fi/).
+  I am a founder-member and the current Artistic Director of [Museum of Impossible Forms](https://museumofimpossibleforms.org/); Artistic Producer at [mcult Media Residency ](https://www.m-cult.org/); as well as pursuing doctoral studies at the Contemporary Art Department at [Aalto University](https://www.aalto.fi/).

 ---
 Violence and its perception are an unstable and contestable phenomenon shaped by social and material factors – a fundamental condition ‘lodged in the core of human experience’.
 It is simultaneously private, public, self-intimating, and collective.
 Although trauma manifests as a physical, emotional and psychological bodily sensation, its measurability, locus and description remain ambivalent.
 As an intangible concept, trauma is thus difficult to define, as it ‘has no referential content,’ and resists objectification in language.
 Since the experience and interpretation of pain is highly subjective, its representation translates invariably between individuals, societies and cultures.
 Its depiction or its narration then, has the potential to serve many symbolic and metonymic functions: as a document, a record, a vision, a fact, a possibility; which can be judged, critiqued, and understood within the context of its presentation.